 - ✓ No change in property tax

 - ✓ No tax changes or new tax forms

-- ✓ No cost to add assets to the Trust except recording fees for deeds
+- No cost to add assets to the Trust except recording fees for deeds

 - ✓ Can freely manage or spend funds

 - ✓ Can revoke or make changes

 Key Players Definition Who is this for Bill & Mary?
 Trustors Creators of the Trust Bill and Mary Jones Trustees Managers of the Trust Bill and Mary Jones Successor Trustee Manager after Bill & Mary Susan Beneficiaries People (or pets) that benefit from the Trust principal and income Bill and Mary first.
-After death: John, Susan and Max interference and expense.
-Mary can continue to focus her attention on providing support to Bill and figuring out her new normal.
-Not spending money and time on attorneys and an intentionally slow and deliberate court proceeding.
+After death: John, Susan and Lucky